 The research involved a retrospective analysis (previous 5 years) of 500 CSA cases referred for prosecution in several counties to examine how those cases progressed through the system.
 The study took a child-development and justice-system approach to understand prosecution and the obstacles that lead to high attrition rates.

-A case study design captures multiple models of prosecutorial response to CSA in real-world context, examines how details about the alleged incident, the victim, the perpetrator, the child’s family, evidentiary factors, and prosecutorial decisions that affect the trajectory and outcomes of cases.
-We are identifying concerns with victim competency and credibility, cooperation, and evidentiary issues.
-Our approach involves collaboration with practitioners to assist with interpretation of findings and report writing and to assure that materials useful for policy and practice will be widely disseminated.
+A case study design captured multiple models of prosecutorial response to CSA in a real-world context, examined how details about the alleged incident, the victim, the perpetrator, the child’s family, evidentiary factors, and prosecutorial decisions affect the trajectory and outcomes of cases.
+The approach involved collaboration with practitioners to assist with the interpretation of findings and report writing and to assure that materials were useful for policy and practice.

 This project was supported by Award No. 2014-Mu-MU-0001awarded to the University of Massachusetts Lowell by the National Institute of Justice, Office of Justice Programs, U.S. Department of Justice.
 The opinions, findings, and conclusions or recommendations expressed in this publication/program/exhibition are those of the author(s) and do not necessarily reflect those of the Department of Justice.